urbancitysky/Html2Excel/README.md

-# Welcome to the small tool for Excel
+# Just a tiny tool for Excel

 Feature: for converting html into cells